Around Iceland in 11 days - from Reykholt to Reykjavik is written by Jesper Munk Hansen

 So if you are coming to Reykjavik, visit FlyOver Iceland.
 Just be prepared that it's a bit like a little roller coaster ride in an amusement park.

-End in the Blue Lagoon
+Finish in the Blue Lagoon in Iceland

 Before we went to the airport and home Denmark, there was time for a few hours in the Blue Lagoon to end a fantastic trip to a slightly underrated country.

 The Blue Lagoon was characterized by a lot of tourism, but probably not as much as under normal circumstances.
 A slightly alternative summer holiday compared to what I have been used to, but definitely a very great experience.

 Iceland is the country with more than 10.000 named waterfalls.
 In addition, there are waterfalls that have no name.
 In addition, Iceland has an incredible history, and you can still find some Danish history up there.
 It is not so long ago that Iceland was Danish.

 Iceland can definitely be recommended and I think everyone should experience Iceland at least once in their life.

 So if you can do without 30 degrees and the beach, it's just about getting to Iceland.
 It only takes 3 hours to fly up there, and the experiences are at least as great as in other countries if you are into culture and nature combined with city life.

 In addition, almost everyone can understand Danish, so you don't even need to be good at English to get by when traveling around Iceland.
 Icelandic is also relatively easy to understand.